Power-Components/powergrid-doc/doc/table/include-columns.md

 You can find this method is inside your PowerGrid file (e.g., `DishTable.php`).

-> **❗ Important:** Before proceeding, you must [Add the column](hhttps://livewire-powergrid.docsforge.com/main/add-columns/) to be have it available for incluing.
+> **❗ Important:** Before proceeding, check if you have [Added the column](hhttps://livewire-powergrid.docsforge.com/main/add-columns/) in order to have it available for including.

 ## Usage